 Your 29 Week Old Baby – Development, Milestones & Care

 By the age of 29 weeks, your baby is well-acquainted with her surroundings and can respond to basic external stimuli like sound.
 But that’s not all; you might find a situation where she can be a tad bit demanding with her requests and will make no qualms about letting everyone know it.
 Are all these normal?
-Through this article, we shall guide you through what it is that you can expect from a 29 week old baby.
+Through this article, we shall guide you through what you can expect from a 29-week-old baby.
+At this stage, a 29-week infant typically exhibits increased curiosity, reaching for objects and exploring them with newfound dexterity.
+They may also show emerging social behaviors, such as smiling responsively and seeking interaction with caregivers.
+Understanding these developmental milestones can help parents navigate this stage with confidence and joy.

 A 29 Week Old Baby’s Development